North American energy security is an attainable goal

-Keystone XL Pipeline will have the capacity to transport 830,000 barrels per day of crude oil from Canada and the continental United States to refineries on the Gulf Coast, where it can displace much of the higher-priced oil those refineries currently import from overseas.
-This view is backed up by a December, 2010 U.S. Department of Energy study which states: “Increased Canadian oil imports will help reduce U.S. imports of foreign oil from sources outside of North America”
+The Keystone XL Pipeline will play a significant role in America’s energy future.
+It will have the capacity to transport 830,000 barrels per day of crude oil from Canada – a reliable trading partner with the third largest oil reserve on the planet – and the continental United States to refineries on the Gulf Coast.
+It will displace much of the higher-priced and expensive-to-transport oil those refineries currently import from countries such as Saudi Arabia, Venezuela, and Iraq.

 By creating a "hardwired" link, Keystone XL will be critical in helping the United States decrease its dependence on oil from less stable countries.